jlacasa/stat705_fall2024/assignments/final_project.md

 # Final project

 ## Learning objectives
-1. Identify a statistical model to answer a research question.
+1. Identify a statistical model that is appropriate to answer a research question.
-2. b
+2. Evaluate said statistical model and reflect on strengths and weaknesses.
-3. c
+3. Communicate the results.

 ## Partial deadlines
 ### Project proposal **Due Friday September 13 at 2pm CT**{: .label .label-red }